What is Soundscapes?

 - Students move into regular Level 2 classes as vacancies arise.

-- First and second grade students are eligible.
+- Second and third grade students are eligible.

 - Students receive general music instruction that focuses on tonal and rhythmic development in vocal and bucket band classes